Ernst Hilger

-Ernst Hilger a curator as well as the owner and founder of Hilger modern/contemporary and Hilger BrotKunsthalle.
+Ernst Hilger (28 February 1950 – 26 May 2025) was an Austrian curator as well as the owner and founder of Hilger modern/contemporary and Hilger BrotKunsthalle.

-A gallery owner and a philanthropist mediator, Hilger travels the world in search of new art while also providing a platform for established artists.
-He has championed the less well-known contemporary art of countries like Iran and continents such as Latin America and Africa.
-Hilger makes decisions on exhibiting based on his extensive knowledge of the international art market and also his on site researches in the art hotspots in the cities he visits.
+A gallery owner and a philanthropist mediator, Hilger travelled the world in search of new art while also providing a platform for established artists.
+He championed the less well-known contemporary art of countries like Iran and places such as Latin America and Africa.
+Hilger made decisions on exhibiting based on his extensive knowledge of the international art market and also his on-site research in the art hotspots in the cities he visited.

 Biography

-Ernst Hilger was born on 28 February 1950 in Vienna.
+Ernst Hilger was born in Vienna on 28 February 1950, and died on 26 May 2025, at the age of 75.